heloise-de-castelnau/Drug_Consumption_Project/README.md

 * Go to the directory where the manage.py file is stocked
 * Check that python is installed as a environment variable
-* Check that the module pandas and scikit learn are installed
+* Check that the module pandas, scikitlearn & xgboost are installed
 * Check that Django is installed

 Then for the Command Prompt :